YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 # News
+- *2026.04*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Transportation Electrification
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Transportation Electrification
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by ECCE Europe 2025
 - *2024.07*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Transportation Electrification